FairGame (FAIR) Price Hits $0.0040

-FairGame (CURRENCY:FAIR) traded down 8% against the US dollar during the 1 day period ending at 12:00 PM Eastern on August 26th.
-Over the last week, FairGame has traded down 8% against the US dollar.
-One FairGame coin can currently be purchased for approximately $0.0040 or 0.00000008 BTC on cryptocurrency exchanges.
-FairGame has a market cap of $3.81 million and approximately $2.45 million worth of FairGame was traded on exchanges in the last 24 hours.
+FairGame (CURRENCY:FAIR) traded 3.2% higher against the US dollar during the one day period ending at 9:00 AM Eastern on August 28th.
+One FairGame coin can now be purchased for about $0.0040 or 0.00000008 BTC on exchanges.
+FairGame has a total market capitalization of $3.83 million and approximately $1.17 million worth of FairGame was traded on exchanges in the last day.
+In the last week, FairGame has traded down 6.3% against the US dollar.

 FairGame Coin Profile